The Birth Order Bias

 All only child stereotypes were because of sibling jealousy and competition; therefore all youngest child stereotypes were because of sibling jealousy and competition.

 Both groups are winners and losers in their own way, but the new system will celebrate the only child.
-Just like the current Bias celebrates middle children agreeing with older sibling scripts (at the expense of their own jealousies), the new Bias will favor being an only child over having a playmate and lifelong support system.
+Just like the current Bias celebrates middle children agreeing with older sibling scripts (at the expense of their own jealousies), the new Bias will favor being an only child over having a sibling.
 You could call only children “semi-saints” now, as they find righteousness by helping siblings out — just like middle children are so long as they agree with older sibling scripts.

 A future with mostly only children is our best bet for that happening.
 While only children are “semi-saints,” they’re only “better” than siblings in the sense that they can help siblings escape labels to each other that they can no longer work to escape on their own through an arbitrary hierarchy.
 We’ll also no longer define children by something that was out of their control — where they were placed in their family.